 \section{Network Connectivity Gradient}

 The classic RBM considers a fully connected network between its input and hidden layers.
-However, this is not necessarily the best connectivity pattern for learning a model for a particular task, prompting the investigation of other patterns.
+However, this is not necessarily the best connectivity pattern for the model to learn a particular task, prompting the investigation of other patterns.